mebusy/notes/dev_notes/Maxq.md

 If we have a policy for each subtask, then this gives us an overall policy for the Taxi MDP.

--The collection of policies is called *hierarchical policy*
+- The collection of policies is called *hierarchical policy*
     - In a hierarchical policy, each subroutine executes until it enters a terminal state for its subtask.

 <h2 id="28fc65dfb6f48abdf33b71b4b0440cf7"></h2>